albertinad/brackets-bower/README.md

 ### Installing into Brackets

 1. Choose **File > Extension Manager...**
-2. Click on the Available tab
-3. Search for "Install from Bower"
+2. Search for "Install from Bower"
-4. Click the Install button
+3. Click the Install button

 Note that this will only work with Brackets Sprint 34 or later.